lattenwald/telegram-vps-bot/docs/SETUP.md

 curl "https://api.telegram.org/botYOUR_BOT_TOKEN/getWebhookInfo"
 ```

-## Step 10: Test the Bot
+## Step 11: Test the Bot

 1. Open Telegram and find your bot
 2. Send `/id` - you should receive your chat ID
-3. Send `/reboot test-server` - you should receive an appropriate response
+3. Send `/reboot <your-server-name>` - you should receive an appropriate response

 ## Verification Checklist